Wrinkle: Techniques for reducing the appearance of aging wrinkles

-Current evidence suggests that tretinoin decreases cohesiveness of follicular epithelial cells, although the exact mode of action is unknown.
-Additionally, tretinoin stimulates mitotic activity and increased turnover of follicular epithelial cells.
-Tretinoin is better known by the brand name Retin-A.
+Retinoids

+Retinoids, a class of natural and synthetic vitamin A analogues, are widely utilized for their anti-aging effects, specifically in the reduction of facial wrinkles and fine lines.
+Tretinoin (Retin-A) and tazarotene (Tazorac) are the only topical retinoids approved as medical agents for the treatment of wrinkles and fine lines from photodamage.
+Other retinoids, such as retinol, retinaldehyde, and retinyl palmitate, are commonly found in over-the-counter cosmeceuticals and have some evidence for reducing wrinkles and fine lines but are regulated as cosmetics rather than medicines.

+Retinoids function by binding to retinoic acid receptors (RAR) and retinoid-X receptors (RXR), which promotes keratinocyte proliferation, increases epithelial cell turnover, stimulates collagen synthesis, and inhibits collagen degradation.
+Retinoids also appear to improve the epidermal barrier and reduce transepithelial water loss.

+Glycosaminoglycans

 Topical glycosaminoglycans supplements can help to provide temporary restoration of enzyme balance to slow or prevent matrix breakdown and consequent onset of wrinkle formation.
 Glycosaminoglycans (GAGs) are produced by the body to maintain structural integrity in tissues and to maintain fluid balance.
 Hyaluronic acid is a type of GAG that promotes collagen synthesis, repair, and hydration.
 GAGs serve as a natural moisturizer and lubricant between epidermal cells to inhibit the production of matrix metalloproteinases (MMPs).

+Injectable fillers

 Dermal fillers are injectable products frequently used to correct wrinkles, and other depressions in the skin.
 They are often a kind of soft tissue designed to enable injection into the skin for purposes of improving the appearance.
 The most common products are based on hyaluronic acid and calcium hydroxylapatite.

+Neuromodulators

 Botulinum toxin is a neurotoxin protein produced by the bacterium Clostridium botulinum.
+The neurotoxin treats wrinkles by immobilizing the muscles that cause wrinkles.
+It is not appropriate for the treatment of all wrinkles; it is indicated for the treatment of glabellar lines (between the eyebrows, also called frown lines) in adults.
+Any other usage is not approved by the FDA and is considered off-label use.

 Botox is a specific form of botulinum toxin manufactured by Allergan for both therapeutic and cosmetic use.
 Besides its cosmetic application, Botox is used in the treatment of other conditions including migraine headache and cervical dystonia (spasmodic torticollis) (a neuromuscular disorder involving the head and neck).

 Dysport, manufactured by Ipsen, received FDA approval and is now used to treat cervical dystonia as well as glabellar lines in adults.
 In 2010, another form of botulinum toxin, one free of complexing proteins, became available to Americans.
 Xeomin received FDA approval for medical indications in 2010 and cosmetic indications in 2011.

-Botulinum toxin treats wrinkles by immobilizing the muscles which cause wrinkles.
-It is not appropriate for the treatment of all wrinkles; it is indicated for the treatment of glabellar lines (between the eyebrows) in adults.
-Any other usage is not approved by the FDA and is considered off-label use.